Advance your career in Data Science and Artificial Intelligence with our remote learning Masters, in collaboration with Anglia Ruskin University.

 As a distance learning student, you’ll also benefit from help and advice on writing CVs, undertaking interviews and looking for jobs, helping you stand out from other applicants.

-Learn more and start your application
+Interested in learning more and start your application?

 If you have any questions regarding the course or you’re looking to start your application today, please complete the below form and our head of admissions will be in touch within one working day.